Atherden History, Family Crest & Coats of Arms

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Atherden include Atherton, Atheron and others.
+Variations of the name Atherden include Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Atherden family (pre 1700)

 Distinguished members of the family include John Atherton (1598-1640), English-born Anglican Bishop of Waterford and Lismore in the Church of Ireland.
 He and his steward and tithe proctor John Childe were both tried and executed for buggery in 1640.
 He "is believed to have been born at Bawdripp, in Somersetshire, in 1598, where his father.
 Reverend John Atherton (a canon of St. Paul's), was rector of the parish.
 In 1635 he became chancellor of Christ Church, and held also the rectories of Killaban and Ballintubride, in the diocese of Leighlin.
 He was chancellor of Killaloe in 1634.
 His highest promotion was...